ashutoshgngwr/validate-fastlane-supply-metadata/README.md

 - Checks title, short description, full description and changelog texts
 - Checks promo images
 - Checks screenshots
+- Optionally checks if a locale is supported by the Play Store Listing
 - Tiny docker image ~800KB
 - Can be used without GitHub actions